kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/10-redux/83-why-redux.md

 # Why Redux?
 * It is a state management library
-* Integrates well with react
+* Integrates well with React
 * Allows us to track changing data
 * Similar to component state

-## If we just use Component state we will hit a wall
+## If we just use Component `state` we will hit a wall
 * Both solve problem of tracking/changing data

 ![diagram of simple vs complex app](https://i.imgur.com/oxcHCoP.png)

-* Simple app has one parent container and easy to know where to save state
+* Simple app has one parent container and easy to know where to save `state`
-* Complex app has no parent as it is using ReactRouter, the idea of state and where to save it becomes difficult
+* Complex app has no parent as it is using ReactRouter, the idea of `state` and where to save it becomes difficult

 ## Other issue
 * Components we are creating aren't reusable